~"Salthouse" linocut by Angie Lewin~

 More tales from the seaside

-and so many blue skies The changing blues of the coast are impressive and just what I needed.
+The changing blues of the coast are impressive and just what I needed.
 I had been feeling a little weary and uninspired before our trip.
 I think all I needed was to drink in these open spaces drenched in blue, green, and gold to quench my summer thirst.

 Thursday, January 15, 2009